Well, they're turning this into a mockery now, ladies and gentlemen.

 Woodward writes that Rumsfeld believed, quote, it's wrong to say that the United States political military strategy was all about what the U.S. would do and not about what the Iraqis would do.

-So, you know, the the tension between Rice and Rumsfeld was she wanted to do more, he wanted to do less.
+So, you know, the tension between Rice and Rumsfeld was she wanted to do more, he wanted to do less.

 They clashed over a number of things.

-Militant, we can clear the place out.
+We can clear the place out.

-But it's not our job to hold, and it's not our job to build.
+But it's not our job to hold and it's not our job to build.

 That's the Iraqis.